UHvibe/UHvibe.github.io/index.md

 #### Feedback 4 by Y.C.

-- It's cool how only UH students can use the app.
+-It's cool how only UH students can use the app.

-- It's nice how it allows students to make new friends with similar interests.
+-It's nice how it allows students to make new friends with similar interests.

-- The design is nice, everything is organized nicely.
+-The design is nice, everything is organized nicely.

-- It would be a good platform for new UH students who want to meet new friends.
+-It would be a good platform for new UH students who want to meet new friends.

 #### Feedback 5 by J.C.